TYPES OF TILES

-- Always take full tile on the opening side of the door for W.C. floor.
+- Always take full tile on the opening side of the door for the W.C. floor.

-- Carefully seal the gap between C.I. nahani trap and cuddappa piece of the kitchen platform sink.
+- Carefully seal the gap between the C.I. nahani trap and the cuddappa piece of the kitchen platform sink.

 - Check the slopes of bottom cut-pieces of a sink, towards the nahani trap.

 - Ensure that the edges of the kitchen platform and sills are properly rounded.